 High Value Contents Insurance

-Whether it’s the watch you wear every day or the family heirloom that is kept in a safe, jewellery insurance and valuables insurance from HomeProtect provides excellent levels of cover in the event of theft or accidental damage from your main residence.
+Whether it’s the watch you wear every day or a family heirloom that has been handed down for generations, valuables insurance from HomeProtect provides excellent levels of cover in the event of theft or accidental damage from your main residence.

-When you add jewellery and valuables to your contents insurance, it’s important to take the time to make sure that they are properly valued and not underinsured.
+When you add valuables to your contents insurance, it’s important to make sure that they are properly valued and not underinsured.
 After all, there is little we can do to mend priceless items of sentimental value, but we can at least offer financial compensation to allow you to fix or replace them.

 Specify valuables and personal possessions at your main residence